songkomkrit/GameAnalytics/README.md

 ## Reference

 Bicalho, L. F., Baffa, A., & Feijó, B. (2019, October).
 A game analytics model to identify player profiles in singleplayer games.
 In *2019 18th Brazilian Symposium on Computer Games and Digital Entertainment (SBGames)* (pp. 11-20).
 IEEE.
+DOI: <10.1109/SBGames.2019.00013>